gtxalm/Final_Submission/README.md

 # Final_Submission
-This Repository contains the Google Colab Notebook (*.ipynb) and datasets (CSV/XLSX) as part of Team ALM's submission to the 2021 GTX Datathon
+This Repository contains the Google Colab Notebook (*.ipynb) as part of Team ALM's submission to the 2021 SPE GTX Datathon